 FROM THE DIRECTOR

-Our boarding community is made up of young women from across NSW, Australia, and overseas – adding vibrance and diversity to our school community.
+Our boarding community is made up of young women from across Australia and overseas, adding vibrance and diversity to our school community.

-Year 7 to 10 boarders live in the beautiful heritage-listed Tivoli building which boasts uninterrupted views of Sydney Harbour and a sense of old world charm.
+Years 7 to 9 boarders occupy the beautiful heritage-listed Tivoli building in the heart of the campus, which boasts uninterrupted views of Sydney Harbour and a sense of old world charm.

-Year 11 and 12 boarders enjoy increased independence, social privileges and privacy for study in the senior boarding house, Fernbank.
+Years 10 to 12 boarders enjoy greater privacy, independence and social privileges at the purpose-built Fernbank building to help them develop the skills necessary for life after school.
 All girls have extended access to school facilities such as libraries and the swimming pool.

 BOARDING LIFE Q+A